ThePhD/ThePhD.github.io/_posts/2023-06-07-cuneicode-and-the-future-of-text-in-c.markdown

 | Updates Input Range (How Much Read™) | ✅ | ❌ | ✅ | ✅ | ❌ |
 | Updates Output Range (How Much Written™) | ✅ | ✅ | ✅ | ✅ | ❌ |

 In this article, what we're going to be doing is sizing up particularly the standard C and C++ interfaces, benchmarking all of the APIs in the table, and discussing in particular the various quirks and tradeoffs that come with doing things in this manner.
 We will also be showing off the C-based API that we have spent all this time leading up to, its own tradeoffs, and if it can tick all of the boxes like ztd.text does.
-The name of the C API is going to be Cuneicode, a portmanteau of Cuneiform (one of the first writing systems) and Unicode (of Unicode Consortium fame).
+The name of the C API is going to be cuneicode, a portmanteau of Cuneiform (one of the first writing systems) and Unicode (of Unicode Consortium fame).

 | Feature Set 👇 vs. Library 👉 | Standard C | Standard C++ | ztd.text | ztd.cuneicode |
 | Handles Legacy Encodings | 🤨 | 🤨 | ✅ | ❓ |